sphinx-labs/sphinx/packages/plugins/README.md

 ## How it works

 ChugSplash uses deterministic proxies to deploy contracts and set their state variables.
 An important point to mention is that the values of state variables are set in the proxy, **not** in the implementation contract.
 For example, the `number` variable from the `FirstSimpleStorage` contract is set to `1` **only** in the proxy contract.
 If you call `getNumber` on the implementation contract, it would return the default value, `0`.
 This is standard behavior for proxies, but it can be surprising if you haven't used proxies before.
 If you want the proxy to be non-upgradeable, you can set the `projectOwner` parameter in the ChugSplash config file to the zero-address.
-If this is confusing or problematic for your use case, please reach out to [@samgoldman0](https://t.me/samgoldman0) on Telegram.

-## Supported variable types
-* Booleans
-* Integers (signed and unsigned)
-* Addresses
-* Contract types
-* Structs
-* Enums
-* Mappings
-* Arrays (including dynamic and nested arrays)
-* Bytes value types, i.e. bytes1, bytes2, …, bytes32
-* Dynamic bytes that are <= 31 bytes
-* Strings that are <= 31 characters

-## Current limitations
+## Reach out
-* ChugSplash does not currently support the following variable types:
-  * Strings that are > 31 characters
-* You cannot call contracts inside the constructor of any of your deployed contracts.
-* References to contracts in other ChugSplash config files are not supported (i.e. `{"!Ref: MyOtherProject.OtherContract "}`)

-These features will be supported in the near future.
-If you need any of these features before you can start using ChugSplash for your projects, please reach out to [@samgoldman0](https://t.me/samgoldman0) on Telegram and it will be prioritized.
+Hit up [@samgoldman0](https://t.me/samgoldman0) on Telegram if you have any questions/comments!